 This service specification covers the requirements of these placements and sets out the responsibilities and requirements of practices and GDoc.

-GDoc became a part of this service in October 2017.
+GDoc began assisting in delivering this project in October 2017.

-The aim of the service is to assist patients who present themselves at the Hospital ED and although they would benefit from being seen by a GP, they don’t require ED services.
+The aim of the service is to assist patients who present themselves at the Hospital ED and although they would benefit from being seen by a GP, they don’t require emergency services.

 GDoc Locum GPs cover regular hours within the Emergency Department of Gloucester Royal Hospital and see patients that are triaged to them by the Hospital Nurse.